teamneusta/pimcore-areabrick-config-bundle/README.md

 }
 ```

-As you can (nearly) see we add a 3-tabbed-config dialog to our brick which can be opened by clicking on the pencil of
+As you can (nearly) see, we add a 3-tabbed-config dialog to our brick which can be opened by clicking on the pencil of
 your areabrick:

 ![pencil_config_dialog.png](docs/images/pencil_config_dialog.png)